-I seriously didnt expect or foresee what would happen on this hole until after I played it.
+I seriously did not expect or foresee what would happen on this hole until after I played it.
 It looks relatively easy and straightforward.
 It was playing 120m and the caddie gave perfect instructions to hit right side of the green.
 The Irish open was held here same year and it played over par during the 4 days which seems unbelievable.
-A hit a decent shot right side of green and the caddie was positive about the shot.
-It stayed just on the small mount on the right side of the green and a short chip to the pin.
-I hit the chip just left of the pin and what should never have happened just did…. rolled straight into the lefthand bunker that you can not see from the tee, but is why you do not want to hit it at or left of the pin.
+I hit a decent shot right side of green and the caddie was positive about the shot.
+It stayed on the small mount on the right side of the green and a short chip to the pin.
+I hit the chip just left of the pin and what should never have happened just did…. rolled straight into the lefthand bunker that you can not see from the tee.
+This is obviously why you do not want to hit it at or left of the pin.
 Double bogey….
-Check out the video below of my playing partner challenge….
+Check out the video below of my playing partners challenge….

 You hit the drive over the mount and as you can see below is preferable to hit it straight into the fairway….